-PLLC stands for professional limited liability company.
-Before deciding which entity is the best for your needs, it’s important to understand the benefits and criteria of a PLLC and how it’s distinguished from a limited liability company (LLC).
+PLLC stands for a professional limited liability company.
+Before deciding which business structure is the best for your needs, it’s important to understand the benefits and criteria of a PLLC and how it’s distinguished from a Limited Liability Company (LLC).

-PLLCs have the same benefits of an LLC, including the availability of pass-through taxation and limited liability for owners.
-However, PLLCs are only available to professionals, such as doctors, lawyers, engineers, accountants, and more.
-Some states require that professionals form PLLCs, while others allow professionals to elect to form either an LLC or PLLC.
+PLLCs have the same benefits as an LLC, including the availability of pass-through taxation, protection of personal assets, and limited liability for owners.
+However, PLLCs are only available to businesses that are required to have state-issued professional licenses for specific professions, such as chiropractors, lawyers, architects, veterinarians, psychologists, accountants, and more.
+Some states require that licensed professionals form PLLCs, while others allow professionals to elect to form either an LLC or PLLC.

 What is the Difference Between a PLLC and LLC?

-LLCs are most known for the protection from personal liability provided to their members.
-This means that the debts and liabilities of the company are considered separate from the members’ personally in most circumstances.
+Limited Liability Companies are most known for the protection from personal liability provided to their members.
+This means that the debts and liabilities of the company are considered separate from the LLC members’ personally in most circumstances.
 LLCs enjoy great flexibility in taxation.
-They can be taxed in a variety of ways including as a sole proprietorship or partnership, or elect to be treated as a C Corp or S Corp for tax purposes.
+They can be taxed in a variety of ways, including as a sole proprietorship or partnership, or elect to be treated as a C Corp or S Corp for tax purposes.

-The main difference between PLLCs and LLCs is that while PLLCs have the same liability protection, they do not shield the entity members from professional malpractice claims.
-Each member of a PLLC may still be held personally liable for any acts of malpractice.
+The main difference between a Professional LLC and a regular LLC is that while PLLCs have the same liability protection, they would not shield an individual PLLC member from their own professional malpractice claim.
+In the event of a malpractice claim, the other PLLC members still retain their liability protection.

 Who Should Form a PLLC?